UnderMybrella/Minegate/README.md

 Source core for Minegate

 # What is Minegate?
-Minegate is a Minecraft mod adding several things from the Stargate Universe, such as Stargates, the Rings transport system, Naquadah & Naquadriah, Naquadah Generators, and more.n This mod is focused primarily on transport, with the Naquadah generators incorporating power generation.
+Minegate is a Minecraft mod adding several things from the Stargate Universe, such as Stargates, the Rings transport system, different minerals, Naquadah Generators, and more.
+This mod is focused primarily on transport, with the Naquadah generators incorporating power generation.

 # The Stargate
 The Stargate is a relatively freeform multiblock structure that makes use of a few blocks - Stargate frames, Stargate glyphs, Chevrons and the controller. the controller is responsible for ensuring that it is, in fact, a Stargate, while the other components are used to assist in dialling to or from the Stargate.
 The frames are crucial for creating a frame, with the Stargate glyphs allowing it to dial out to other Stargates.
 The chevrons are responsible for allowing the Stargate to lock into different glyphs.
 Whenever you dial out of a Stargate, you need both glyphs and chevrons, and can only dial to a Stargate that has an address containing the glyphs on your gate.
 Gates may be dialled into by other Stargates regardless of power or glyphs; the dialling gate provides power.
 If, however, the dialling gate loses power, the dialled gate can take over and supply power.
 If no power is provided to the gate, the gate will shut down.